-This UBS index fund invests mainly in EUR government bonds included in the underlying FTSE EMU Government Bond Index (EGBI).
-Investors require a corresponding risk tolerance and capacity.
+This UBS index fund invests in equities and may therefore be subject to significant fluctuations in value.
 All investments are subject to market fluctuations.
 Every fund has specific risks, which can significantly increase under unusual market conditions.
 As a result, the net asset value of the funds assets is directly dependent on the performance of the underlying index.
 Losses that could be avoided via active management will not be offset.